Assignment problem

-If the numbers of agents and tasks are equal, then the problem is called balanced assignment.
+If the numbers of agents and tasks are equal, then the problem is called balanced assignment, and the graph-theoretic version is called minimum-cost perfect matching.
 Otherwise, it is called unbalanced assignment.

 If the total cost of the assignment for all tasks is equal to the sum of the costs for each agent (or the sum of the costs for each task, which is the same thing in this case), then the problem is called linear assignment.
 Commonly, when speaking of the assignment problem without any additional qualification, then the linear balanced assignment problem is meant.

 Examples

 Suppose that a taxi firm has three taxis (the agents) available, and three customers (the tasks) wishing to be picked up as soon as possible.
 The firm prides itself on speedy pickups, so for each taxi the "cost" of picking up a particular customer will depend on the time taken for the taxi to reach the pickup point.
 This is a balanced assignment problem.
 Its solution is whichever combination of taxis and customers results in the least total cost.

 Now, suppose that there are four taxis available, but still only three customers.
 This is an unbalanced assignment problem.
 One way to solve it is to invent a fourth dummy task, perhaps called "sitting still doing nothing", with a cost of 0 for the taxi assigned to it.
 This reduces the problem to a balanced assignment problem, which can then be solved in the usual way and still give the best solution to the problem.

 Similar adjustments can be done in order to allow more tasks than agents, tasks to which multiple agents must be assigned (for instance, a group of more customers than will fit in one taxi), or maximizing profit rather than minimizing cost.